mgcruz024/wdi-population/README.md

 <img src="Screenshots/World_Bank.jpeg.jpg" width="650" height="375" />

 A database containing global population data from [The World Bank](https://data.worldbank.org/).
 Features 213 countries with data spanning from 1950 to 2018 for ten unique population indicators.
+Supplemental analysis is provided with an SQL appendix to showcase examples of powerful answers that can be queried and visualized with this database.
+Model is normalized to reflect real-life relationships between countries and continents and enforce standardized naming procedures.

 Population Indicators:
 - EN_URB_LCTY = population in largest city (1960-2018)